If You Have 'Mental Health' Struggles, You're Not The Problem

 Advertisement

 None of this is to diminish the role that psychiatric drugs or diagnosis may serve as a tool for survival.
+Currently, a mental health diagnosis is often a requirement to be able to access therapy or benefits when we need time off work.
 A diagnosis may seem to offer an explanation of our pain and the affirmation that we are not alone in our distress.
 It is also understandable that we might take medication when it feels like the only option to offer some relief for the ways that pain shows up.
 We are all doing our best to survive with the tools and resources that we’re able to access, and that's okay.

 “